luontola/tdd-mooc/data/3-challenges.md

 **Course artifact:** Git repository with the source code and history of you doing this exercise.
 Also include a file with the mutation test results.

-# Exercise 4: full-stack web app
+# Exercise 4: Full-stack web app

 The assignment is to *write a To-Do List app using TDD.* It needs to have a web user interface, an API backend and a database.